andreas-wilm/lofreq3/README.md

 Run `nimble test` to run tests (some of which depend on the successful build).

+More extensive and longer running tests can be found in the shell files in the `./tests/` directory.

-To execute the compiled library, you will need the [htslib library](https://github.com/samtools/htslib) installed and in your LD_LIBRARY_PATH as well.
+To execute the compiled binary, you will need the [htslib library](https://github.com/samtools/htslib) installed and in your LD_LIBRARY_PATH as well.